-What is Lent?
 Lent is the 40 days before Easter Sunday.
-During this time, Christians around the world remember the sacrifice of Jesus on the cross to pay the penalty for our sin, bringing us eternal life with Him.
+During this time, Christians around the world remember the sacrifice of Jesus on the cross to pay the penalty for our sins and bring us eternal life with Him.

 What is Lent and Why Do We Observe It?

 During the season of Lent, Christians observe Jesus’ sacrifice on the cross.
 The season of Lent begins with Ash Wednesday and is the 40 days before Easter.
-(Lent is technically 46 days because the Sundays during this time period are not counted._
+(Lent is technically 46 days because the Sundays during this time are not counted.)

 Easter Sunday is when Christians celebrate Jesus’ resurrection from the dead.
 Jesus’ death on the cross is the payment for sins, and His resurrection claimed victory over death, which means you can have eternal life with God when you trust in Jesus as your Savior.